 Whether you are passionate about outdoor sports, or curious about discovering the town’s history, Constantina has plenty to offer.
-Nestled in a valley within the Sierra Norte Natural Park, the town is characterised by its white houses, stately mansions and castle, declared a Site of Cultural Interest in 1985.
+Nestled in a valley within the Sierra Morena Natural Park, the town is characterised by its white houses, stately mansions and castle, declared a Site of Cultural Interest in 1985.

 The Paseo de la Alameda is always bustling with people and has a lively atmosphere.
 Here you can enjoy the town’s excellent cuisine, based on local game meats, cured meats and wild mushrooms.
 If you are looking for something different, try battered frogs’ legs, a local delicacy.
 For dessert, visit the Convent of the Jerónimas to try their speciality: handmade chocolate nougat.